 The Middle Temple Access to the Bar Awards are an example of how we aim to reach able students from backgrounds which do not traditionally encourage aspirations for a career at the Bar and help them to make an informed choice about their opportunities.
-Funded by the donations of senior members of the Inn, the scheme provides two funded weeks (£250 per week) of work experience every summer for up to thirty undergraduates from disadvantaged backgrounds.
+Funded by the donations of senior members of the Inn, the scheme provides two funded weeks (£350 per week) of work experience every summer for up to thirty undergraduates from under represented backgrounds.
 One week is spent marshalling (i.e. shadowing a judge in court) and the other week in Chambers with a barrister.
 Where possible Chambers and Courts close to the candidate’s home are selected for the scheme.
 However where necessary the Inn will provide accommodation to complete the scheme in London or other city.
 Candidates will also receive invitations to networking events.

 The scheme is open to undergraduate and postgraduate students who;